stackblitz/docs/docs/enterprise/installation/air-gapped-installs.md

 ## Downloading Releases for Installation

-You will need to download a the following from your StackBlitz Enterprise license page:
+You will need to download the following from your StackBlitz Enterprise license page:

 - a StackBlitz Enterprise Edition License,
 - Kots CLI (if not already installed),